Gynoid fat distribution

-Gynoid fat is the body fat that forms around the hips, breasts and thighs.
+Gynoid fat is the body fat that forms around the lower body, specifically the hips, thighs and buttocks.

 Gynoid fat in females is used to provide nourishment for offspring, and is often referred to as 'reproductive fat'.
 This is because it contains long-chain polyunsaturated fatty acids (PUFAs), which are important in the development of fetuses.
-However, it is also regarded as a physically attractive feature and serves additionally as an indication towards a woman's reproductive potential for mates.

 Characteristics

 Composition

 Gynoid fat is mainly composed of long-chain polyunsaturated fatty acids.
 It is proposed that babies which are breast-fed are more likely to have increased cognitive capabilities due to these fatty acids being present in the breast milk, as they have been suggested to aid early brain development in fetuses and newborns.
 The most notable fatty acids found in human breast milk are docosahexaenoic acid and arachidonic acid, which have been shown to play crucial roles in the healthy formation and functions of neurons.

 Location

-Gynoid fat contributes toward the female body shape that girls begin to develop at puberty; it is stored in the breasts and the hips, thighs and bottom.
+Gynoid fat contributes toward the female body shape that girls begin to develop at puberty; it is stored in the hips, thighs and bottom.
 This process is modulated by estrogen, the female sex hormone, causing the female form to store higher levels of fat than the male form, which is affected primarily by testosterone.